Soneso/stellar-ios-mac-sdk/README.md

 ## Sample

-An open source project that uses our SDK is the [BlockEQ iOS wallet](https://github.com/Block-Equity/stellar-ios-wallet) for Stellar.
+Our SDK is used by the open source [LOBSTR Vault](https://vault.lobstr.co).
+You can find the LOBSTR Vault source code [here](https://github.com/Lobstrco/Vault-iOS).

+Our SDK is also used by the [LOBSTR Wallet](https://lobstr.co).

 ## Stellar Ecosystem Proposals (SEPs) implemented